AlexanderMaxRanabel/cemb/README.md

 ## cemb is a small virtual machine that runs cASM(cemb Assembly).
 WARNING cemb project is still under development.

 ### What is CASM?
 cASM Stands for cemb assembly.
-Its a small programming language that you work directly with stack for memory management due to design of cemb.
+Its a small programming/scripting language that you work directly with stack for memory management due to design of cemb.
+Each file is their own function.

 ## Examples:
 ### WARNING Documentation is still WIP.